ABOUT THE PROGRAM

 The initiative has proven results yet there is still much work to do and Aqua continues to be dedicated to supporting this important work.
 We hope you will join us in our ongoing efforts.

 BREAK THE STIGMA

-Our newest program, Break the Stigma is a conference specifically catering to HIV+ queer women with the goal of providing connections to resources, community, and breaking the stigma of living with HIV/AIDS.
+Our newest program, Break the Stigma is an HIV/AIDS conference specifically catering to women and femme folks with the goal of providing connections to resources, community, and breaking the stigma of living with HIV/AIDS.
 Our inaugural event held in 2022 at Pridelines, was a tremendous success.

 Queer people and people of color face numerous barriers to accessing affordable and compassionate healthcare in the US.
 Due to systemic bias, governmental policies, and cultural stigma / misinformation, accessing HIV/AIDS healthcare and preventative services is even more difficult, especially for people of color and transgender people.

 Despite medical advances like pre-exposure and post-exposure treatments, new HIV diagnoses are made every day in the US.
 While the majority of new HIV diagnoses are still found in men who have sex with other men, heterosexual women of color make up a disproportionate portion (75%) of new diagnoses of HIV1.

 In Florida, which is currently leading the nation in rates of new infections, Black women are 16 times more likely than white women to contract HIV2 and an estimated 42% of transgender women across the US are HIV positive3.
 Therefore events and workshops providing education, resources, testing, and healthcare to these demographics, like AQUA’s Break the Stigma which focuses on women with HIV, and TransCon which caters to transgender people of all backgrounds, are of the utmost importance.